MANDATORY

 Elderly or sick rats need extra vitamins and minerals to give them

 strength and to help them fight illness.
-And they need calories to keep
+And they need calories

 the weight on them and give them energy.
-Try live-culture yogurt, tuna,
+Try live-culture yogurt,

 cooked oatmeal, cooked unsauced macaroni, bread, peas, banana, baby

 food.
 Try anything!
-Now is the time to trot out the fatty foods they
+Now is the time to trot out the fatty foods

 adore: cooked egg yolk, fatty dairy products such as cheese, cream